Human Capital Watch™: Jobs, Jobs, Jobs: Global Employment Challenges

 Executive Vice President, Knowledge Organization and Human Capital Practice Lead

 Rebecca Ray serves as the Executive Vice President, Knowledge Organization for The Conference Board.
 In this role, she has oversight of the research planning and dissemination process for all three practices areas (Corporate Leadership, Economy &a...
 Full Bio

 Mary B. Young, D.B.A.

-Dr. Mary Young leads The Conference Board’s program of research on Strategic Workforce Planning (SWP) and has been a major contributor to The Board’s mature workforce research.
-Trained in organizational behavior and organizationa...
+Young leads The Conference Board program of research on strategic workforce planning (SWP).
+Trained in organizational behavior and organizational development, ...
 Full Bio

 Gad Levanon, Ph.D.

 Gad Levanon is Managing Director, Economic Outlook & Labor Markets at The Conference Board, where he also leads the labor markets program.
 He also serves on The Demand Institute™ leadership team.

 Levanon...
 Full Bio

 Rich Floersch, McDonald’s Executive Vice President and Chief Human Resources Officer, is responsible for overseeing McDonald’s human resources function for its 400,000 company employees in 118 countries.
 As a member of the Senior...
 Full Bio